kaylai/VolFe-featurebranch/docs/introduction.rst

 Introduction and citation
 ==============================

-This is VolFe: an open-source Python package for calculating melt-vapor equilibra in the CHOS+ system.
+This is VolFe: an open-source Python package for calculating melt-vapor equilibra in the CHOS+ system, including concentration, speciation, and isotope ratios.

 VolFe can be installed using pip from `PyPI <https://pypi.org/project/VolFe/>`_ or from `GitHub <https://github.com/eryhughes/VolFe>`_.